An increasingly popular hybrid product combines life insurance with long-term care coverage and offers buyers solutions to a...Read more

 Many types of medical expenses are deductible from your taxes--including long-term care insurance premiums.
 To claim the deduction, your medical expenses have to be more than 10 percent of your adjusted gross income.
-(For taxpayers 65 and older, this threshold will be 7.5 percent through 2016.)
 There is a limit on how large a premium can be deducted.
 The amount depends on the age of the taxpayer at the end of the year.
-The following are the deductibility limits in 2016:
+The following are the deductibility limits in 2018:

 The policies must also meet other criteria, such as offering inflation and other protections.
 For more information, click here.

 Hale Ball Carlson Baumgartner Murphy PLC

 Jean Galloway Ball is certified in Elder Law by the National Elder Law Foundation.
 She is a 1977 honors graduate of the National Law Center, George Washington University, and she did her undergraduate work at the University of California at Berkeley, graduating Phi Beta Kappa in 1971.
 She is admitted to practice in Vir...

 Judith Mtinick is well known for acting as a guardian, conservator, trustee or agent on behalf of clients or by court appointment.
 This experience gives her a wide perspective and extensive practical knowledge that she uses when advising clients in drafting their planning documents.
 Her experience, as a court appointed...

 The Law Firm of Evan H. Farr, P.C.